gravitational/teleport-plugins/rfd/0003-plugins-unknown-events.md

 When the event handler is not up to date with the Auth server, it will not be able to handle new events that are not known to the event handler.
-This can cause the event handler to crash (previous behavior) or ignores the unknown events.
+This can cause the event handler to crash (previous behavior) or ignore the unknown events.

 This is problematic because the event handler is a critical component that should be able to handle all types of events.
 If the event handler is not able